ivanMC-A/CompPhysProject/README.md

 * Plots results

 ## Project Description
 As AI and machine learning become more prevelant in society, finding device architecture to match the software needs becomes increasingly important.
 Resevoir computing is a way to use optical integration into existing silicon infrastructure to realize these needs.
 A resevoir computer as in Brunner, _et al_., creates a system similar to an echo state network in the time domain, where the weighting matrix is confined by the components and material characteristics.
 Here we will create a toy model by designing an echo state network that fits and predicts a function of Mackey Glass type.

+One unique characteristic of an electro-optic delay reservoir computer is the introduction of analog non-linear signals that are fed back into the system.
+This project attempts to simulate a physical non-linear network using the architecture of echo-state networks.
+Our goal is to be able to simulate the analog nature of the electro-optic delayed reservoir within the framework of digital computation.

 In the context of materials manufacturing, the significance of this project lies in the possibility of simulating electro-optical components with the unique characteristics of a given material.
 By providing a reliable predictor of material viability, it encourages continued research and investment in manufacturing development.